4dn-dcic/tibanna/README.md

 # 4. The following command launches a self-terminating instance that executes the workflow (assuming the json file is already on S3)
 aws ec2 run-instances --image-id $AMI_ID --instance-type $INSTANCE_TYPE --instance-initiated-shutdown-behavior terminate --count 1 --monitoring Enabled=true --enable-api-termination --block-device-mappings DeviceName=/dev/sdb,Ebs="{VolumeSize=$EBS_SIZE,VolumeType=$EBS_TYPE,Iops=$EBS_IOPS,DeleteOnTermination=true}" --iam-instance-profile Arn=arn:aws:iam::643366669028:instance-profile/S3_access --ebs-optimized --user-data file://run_workflow.$JOBID.sh --key-name $KEYPAIR >> launch.$JOBID.log
-#The same kind of command can be executed to launch an instance in other ways (e.g. using python, with different security handling, etc, but the requirements stated above must be kept.)
-#Once you call the EC2 instance, the rest is completely independent of how you called it.
 ```

 For example, ``run_workflow.v989328isyrbag02.sh`` looks as below: